DeanLeong/LiftLog/README.md

 1 - More detailed submission forms, for example, the ability to add more exercises under the same day.

-2 - Search through saved workouts? - Attempting
+2 - Search through saved workouts? - Attempting - Didn't get working in time but this is something that would be great to come back to.

 3 - More detail on the homepage. - Done.